numpy/numpy/doc/source/user/basics.ufuncs.rst

    >>> np.divmod.reduce([1, 2, 3])
    Traceback (most recent call last):
        ...
-   ValueError: reduce only supported for functions returning a single value
+   ValueError: divmod.reduce is not supported: the resolved loop does not register a reduction loop

 The reduce-like methods all take an *axis* keyword, a *dtype* keyword, and an *out* keyword, and the arrays must all have dimension >= 1.